PerlanProject/website/wordpress/wp-content/plugins/fg-drupal-to-wp/README.txt

 Don't hesitate to let a comment on the [forum](https://wordpress.org/support/plugin/fg-drupal-to-wp) or to report bugs if you found some.

 == Changelog ==

+= 2.39.0 =
+* New: Check if we need the Geodata add-on
+* Tested with WordPress 5.7.1

 = 2.38.1 =
 * Fixed: Media containing % were not imported